Archives Acquisition Policy

-The Whitby Archives collects, preserves, interprets, and makes available for research
+The Archives collects, preserves, interprets, and makes available for research

 The Archives normally will not accept or pursue:

-• books, published materials, and unless there are special or compelling
+• books and/or published materials, unless there are special or compelling

 • materials whose use would not be well-served by locating them in the

 • copies of materials in other repositories, including the Whitby Public Library

-• materials in formats which the Archives cannot handle adequately
+• materials in formats which the Archives cannot handle adequately;

 • materials with donation stipulations that would undermine the principles of

 Acquisition of records will take account of: